 - Use the Streams section of Orchid Core VMS's Camera Configuration feature to make sure that the recording style is set to record video. - Use Orchid Core VMS's Retention Policy to see how much video is actually being stored for any given camera.
 For critical cameras, you may need to increase the desired retention setting. - There may be an issue with the system time setting on the Orchid Core VMS server.
 This can occur when the system time is reset (for daylight savings time, for example).
 To fix this issue, you should restart the Orchid Server service.
 (Refer to the Orchid Core VMS Installation Guide for more details.)
-If that doesn't work, you should restart the computer on which Orchid Core VMS is installed. - There may be an issue with packet loss due to network infrastructure.
+If that doesn't work, you should restart the computer on which Orchid Core VMS is installed. - There are a small number of ONVIF compatible cameras that display unusual behavior (which can prevent Orchid from being able to record video from these cameras).
+Using the Recover Camera feature may resolve the issue with these cameras. - There may be an issue with packet loss due to network infrastructure.
 If the packet loss rate is high, Orchid Core VMS may not be able to successfully record the video.
 There are a couple of ways to check for packet loss.
 Please refer to the next topic for more details.